in

 Zone 9b-11: Prepare empty parts of the garden for planting.
 Work aged compost into the soil.

 Direct-sow cool-season crops.
-Plant early-maturing crops such as Bibb lettuce, turnips, radishes, spinach; plant these where after harvest you can replant with tomatoes, corn, beans, and other warm-weather crops after frost danger is past.
+Plant early-maturing crops such as Bibb lettuce, turnips, radishes, and spinach; plant these where after harvest you can replant with tomatoes, corn, beans, and other warm-weather crops after frost danger is past.
 Plant seeds of artichokes, beets, Brussels sprouts, cabbage, carrots, cress, endives, kale, kohlrabi, lettuce, mustard, onion sets, parsley, peas, and Swiss chard.
 Plant Irish potatoes and rhubarb.

 Sow summer vegetables and tender herbs indoors, or in a cold frame or plastic tunnel; tomatoes, peppers, eggplants, and globe artichokes can be started indoors now.
 Plant asparagus and artichoke roots.
 Fertilize crops in the garden.